 The last thing you need this tax season is to be chaotic.
 With millions of Canadians receiving COVID-related government benefits, including the likes of the Canada Emergency Student Benefit (CESB), Canada Emergency Response Benefit (CERB), Canada Recovery Sickness Benefit (CRSB), Canada Recovery Benefit (CRB), and the Canada Recovery Caregiving Benefit (CRCB), the tax filing this year requires increased vigilance.
 With all the benefits considered taxable income, you need to have clear communication with your clients and your partners to consider them.

-You need to carefully monitor & analyze the assigning of accounting and bookkeeping work to accounting & tax professionals from another country.
+You need to carefully monitor and analyze the assigning of accounting and bookkeeping work to accounting and tax professionals from another country.
 With work-from-home becoming the “new normal”, the compliance aspect of outsourcing has taken precedence.
 This is why it is essential to create a clear workflow for your requirements, establish proper communication channels, and adhere to a schedule as much as possible.
-This will help you do the capacity, scalability, & profitability planning while ensuring that your clients’ information is handled with the utmost care.
+This will help you do the capacity, scalability, and profitability planning while ensuring that your clients’ information is handled with the utmost care.
 This will also help you partner with qualified accounting firms managing a higher volume of work with greater ease.

 While it will boost the number of accounting outsourcing service providers, the existing service providers too will be able to strengthen their technological prowess to attract new clients from the accounting industry.
 There is no denying that outsourcing indeed is one of the most potent ways for CPA firms to provide proficient accounting services to their clients.
 With the adoption of new technologies, these outsourcing providers become a natural partner for any CPA firm.

 We have just under a couple of months before the Canadian tax season closes (unless extended), but the industry accounting trends are already hinting towards a muddled conclusion.
-While the role of technology remains ubiquitous in making the process seamless & efficient, it will be the humans who will have a pivotal role in making sure that their accounting practice walks hand-in-hand with the technological developments.
+While the role of technology remains ubiquitous in making the process seamless and efficient, it will be the humans who will have a pivotal role in making sure that their accounting practice walks hand-in-hand with the technological developments.